-Maggie Q starred opposite Dylan McDermott on CBS’ drama thriller series “Stalker.”
-Best known for her role on CW’s successful action series “Nikita,” where for four seasons, “Nikita” chronicled the story of a rogue assassin (played by Maggie Q) who returns to take down the secret organization that trained her.
+She is best known for her role on the CW’s successful action series “Nikita,” which chronicled the story of a rogue assassin (played by Q) who returns to take down the secret organization that trained her, for four seasons.

 Maggie also starred in the independent cyber thriller “Jekyll Island,” alongside Minnie Driver, Dianna Agron and Ed Westwick.
-Additional film credits include “Mission Impossible III,” “Live Free or Die Hard,” “Decpetion,” “New York, I Love You,” “Balls of Fury,” “House of Harmony,” “Rush Hour 2,” “The Warrior and the Wolf” and Daniel Lee’s “Three Kingdoms: Resurrection of the Dragon,” “Dragon Squad,” “Naked Weapon” and “Gen-X Cops2: Metal Mayhem.
+Additional film credits include “Mission Impossible III,” “Live Free or Die Hard,” “Deception,” “New York, I Love You,” “Balls of Fury,” “House of Harmony,” “Rush Hour 2,” “The Warrior and the Wolf” and Daniel Lee’s “Three Kingdoms: Resurrection of the Dragon,” “Dragon Squad,” “Naked Weapon” and “Gen-X Cops 2: Metal Mayhem.

 Maggie Q is a native of Honolulu, Hawaii.
 She is an animal and human rights activist through her support of programs such as PETA, Best Friends, WildAid, Kageno and the Washington D.C. based PCRM (Physicians Committee for Responsible Medicine).